signavio/tech-blog/_posts/2017-05-17-container-manifesto-build1.md

 CMD ["htop"]
 ```

-But I guess we agree that this is a bit insane, as you use a full -fledged operating system (`ubuntu:14.04` is almost 200MB big) to run only the process `htop`.
+But I guess we agree that this is a bit insane, as you use a fully-fledged operating system (`ubuntu:14.04` is almost 200MB big) to run only the process `htop`.

 The big end goal is to run an empty user-land with a precompiled binary.